twistedpair/lustforge.com/content/post/2022-08-04-upgrading-to-cloud-functions-gen2.md

 ```
 > Hi, brave world!

 This took an average of 73s to deploy[^1], since Cloud Build needs to make a container image behind the scenes.
-This isn't as fast as AWS Lambda's 1s deploy, but in a CI/CD pipeline, this difference is trivial (and the GCP interface and UX sure are better).
+This isn't as fast as AWS Lambda's couple second deploy, but in a CI/CD pipeline, this difference is trivial (and the GCP interface and UX sure are better).
+Add to that the extra work Cloud Run is doing, giving us full blown containers and traffic splitting.

 ## After: 2nd Gen GCF Deploy